By Caitlin Burns, DocsCorp Content Manager.

 - Forms – Design the items in a form and highlight form fields

 Bates Numbering workflows are available in pdfDocs and pdfDocs binder.
 Users can apply Bates Numbering to multiple individual PDFs and output them with the Bates Number range as the file name.
 This makes finding discovery documents far easier since users can retrieve any page or document through a file search on the local machine.
-Learn more about Bates Numbering in pdfDocs binder.
+Learn more about outputting PDF binders with Bates Numbering as file names.

 Yes. pdfDocs allows you to sync the page numbers of your document with their corresponding Page Thumbnails.
 This is controlled through the Display Options on the View Ribbon.
 Learn more about working with Auto Page Numbering.